Celebrating a Champion

 He carries the load when needed but isn’t afraid to ask for help.

-He knows that the God of the Angel Armies is his Champion and he is helpless and hopeless
+He knows that the God of the Angel Armies is his Champion, and he is helpless and hopeless apart from His strength and power.

 The Wife of a Champion

-I’m a mess.
+I’m a mess sometimes.

 I’m tough as nails, fiercely independent, and won’t hesitate to give my opinion.

-I’m often insecure, hyper, hard-headed, and dramatic.
-He’s steady, strong, and safe.
+I’m occasionally insecure, hyper, hard-headed, and dramatic.

-He knows his job is to love me like Christ loves the church and he does it well.
+He knows his job is to love me like Christ loves the church, and he does it well.

 He fights with me and for me against all my rivals—the ones that threaten my identity as the Daughter of a King.